smallrye/smallrye-graphql/docs/typesafe-client-usage.md

 ## Namespaces

-There are several ways to work with namespaces in a type-safe client
+There are several ways to work with namespaces in a type-safe client:
-1. Using @Namespace
+1. Using `@Namespace`
-2. Using @Name (deprecated)
+2. Using `@Name` (deprecated)

-> [NOTE] You can only use one of the annotations - @Name or @Namespace over the GraphQLApi classes.
+> [NOTE] You can only use one of the annotations - `@Name` or `@Namespace` on a `GraphClientQLApi` interface.

 ### Using @Namespace annotation

-The annotation accepts an array of strings containing the nesting of the namespace.
+The `@Namespace` annotation accepts an array of strings specifying the nesting levels of the namespace.
-This method allows you to create any nesting of namespaces.
+This flexible approach allows you to create namespaces with any desired level of nesting, combining different levels as needed.
-You can use any nesting and also combine different levels.

-If remote graphql api has next schema
+If the remote GraphQL API has the following schema:
 ```
 "Query root"
 type Query {